l00sy4/l00sy4.github.io/_posts/2023-11-26-Using LSA for persistence.md

 - `InitializeChangeNotify`
 This function gets called when the password filter is loaded into the LSA
 - `PasswordFilter`
-And this function validates the newly created password
+This function validates the newly created password
 - `PasswordChangeNotify`
 This is the function that gets called when the password is successfully changed